flintlang/flint/docs/language_guide.md

 ---

 ## Structures
-_Structures_ in Flint are general-purpose constructs that define properties and functions that can be used as self-contained blocks.
+_Structures_ in Flint are general-purpose constructs that group state and functions that can be used as self-contained blocks.
 They use the same syntax as defining constants and variables for properties.
+Structure functions are not protected as they can only be called by (protected) contract functions, and are required to be annotated `mutating` if they mutate the struct's state.

-### Defintion
+### Definition
 You introduce structures with the `struct` keyword and their definition is contained within a pair of braces:
 ```swift
 struct SomeStructure {